The Best Colors for Closets: More Than Just Paint!

 Whereas painting with a dark shade in a small closet will make it look way smaller than it actually is.
 That's why, if you want to experiment with the dark shade, you need to consider a few things.

 A large closet with ample light will enhance the beauty of dark shades without decreasing the visibility level.
-However, the dark color, combined with inadequate lighting, makes it impossible to see what's inside.
+However, the dark color, combined with inadequate lighting even in a smaller standard closet depth, makes it impossible to see what's inside.
 In these cases, a light and neutral color will work the best for you.

 What are the Best Colors for Closets?